itdxer/blog.itdxer.com/_posts/2020-03-22-iterative-homogenization-by-elimination.md

 KL divergence is not symmetric.
 Comparing \\(u\\) to \\(p\\) is not the same as comparing \\(p\\) to \\(u\\).
-We can show that for this problem both versions will lead to the same solution and order in which distributions are specified is not important for our purpose.
+We can show that for this problem both versions will lead to the same solution and the order in which distributions are specified is not important for our purpose.

 We can start with the following definition